This article has links to products and services we love, which we may make commission from.

 - 15 Lisbon activities for under €15

 Have we missed work?
-Yes, I miss the routine, constant chat, and the banter with the students, but I have still worked every day – blogging!
+Yes, I miss the routine, constant chat, and the banter with the students, but I have still worked every day – blogging which I now do full time.

-If you are thinking of taking a career break to travel, read my step by step guide on how to apply for a sabbatical.
+» Read my step by step guide on how to apply for a sabbatical

 Did you find this useful?